“Quietly Confident Americana”

 Biography

+JANE O’NEILL cultivated her love for songwriting in the landscapes of the Midwest, enveloped in the records that reverberated throughout her family home: Bonnie Raitt, John Denver, Norah Jones, to name a few.
 Growing up, Sundays were dedicated to music instruction for the whole family, a tradition that transformed ordinary dinners during the week into soulful music sessions.
-Being one of twelve children in her home, Jane had a small symphony to practice with, which nowadays has translated seamlessly to her ability as frontwoman of her band.
+Being one of twelve children in her home, Jane had a small symphony to practice with, which nowadays has translated seamlessly to her abilities as frontwoman of her band.

 Live Videos